Tavierre Thomas: Houston Texans

 Thomas signed a two-year contract with the Houston Texans on March 22, 2021.
 He entered the 2021 season fourth on the Texans cornerback depth chart.
-In Week 16, Thomas had eight tackles, a pass deflection, and a game-sealing 48-yard pick-six in a 41-29 upset win over the Chargers, earning AFC Defensive Player of the Week.
+In Week 16, Thomas had eight tackles, a pass deflection, and a game-sealing 48-yard pick-six in a 41-29 upset win over the Chargers, earning American Football Conference Defensive Player of the Week.

 On September 1, 2022, Thomas was placed on injured reserve.
 He was activated on November 3.

 Thomas re-signed with the Texans on March 17, 2023.

+Tampa Bay Buccaneers

+On March 18, 2024, Thomas signed with the Tampa Bay Buccaneers.

+Minnesota Vikings

+On March 12, 2025, Thomas signed with the Minnesota Vikings.